-This Memorandum follows from: the Memorandum dated January 1973 and its Supplement dated March 1974; the Memorandum dated June 1976 and its Supplement dated May 1984; and the Memorandum dated November 1982; the Memorandum dated January 1997; and the Memorandum dated December 2001.
+This Memorandum follows from: the Memorandum dated January 1973 and its Supplement dated March 1974; the Memorandum dated June 1976 and its Supplement dated May 1984; and the Memorandum dated November 1982; the Memorandum dated January 1997; the Memorandum dated December 2001; and the Memorandum dated July 7, 2011.
 However, in the event of any conflicts between this Memorandum and any previous Memoranda, this Memorandum shall prevail.

-This Memorandum shall be effective as of November 1, 2011.
-Elected Municipal Signatories as of the date of the approval of this Memorandum shall serve in the new appropriate at-large or subregional designations established by this memorandum, until the end of their current term.
+This Memorandum shall be effective as of, Elected Municipal Signatories as of the date of the approval of this Memorandum shall serve in the appropriate atlarge or subregional designations established by this memorandum, until the end of their current term.
+Deleted: and